top of page

 Stations I-VII of the cross

-Even in the Holy of Holies of the Christian world, the Church of the Holy Sepulcher in Jerusalem, the Catholic Church allowed a modernist and symbolic interpretation of the stations of Via Dolorosa, as shadow-like figurines, all concentrated in one wall.
-Matisse's minimalist influence is evident here.
-The first stop is the flagellation and here too, there are fifteen stops, according to the addition Pope John Paul II made: the resurrection station is the fifteenth.
-It was also done as an ecumenical - an inclusive inter-christian gesture, to include the rites of the Greek Orthodox, who call the Church of the Holy Sepulcher the Church of the Resurrection.
+Even within the revered Church of the Holy Sepulcher in Jerusalem, a site of profound significance in the Christian world, the Catholic Church has embraced a modernist and symbolic interpretation of the Stations of the Cross.
+These stations are depicted as shadow-like figures, all situated on a single wall, reflecting the minimalist influence of Matisse.
+The journey begins with the station of the flagellation and, in accordance with the addition made by Pope John Paul II, includes fifteen stations, with the resurrection as the fifteenth, although it is not numbered.
+This approach was also intended as an ecumenical gesture, fostering inclusivity among Christian denominations by acknowledging the rites of the Greek Orthodox, who refer to the Church of the Holy Sepulcher as the Church of the Resurrection.

-Religion is dynamic and changing, and it adapts itself to the spirit of the times.
-Sometimes it influences the artistic style, and sometimes it is influenced by it.
-From the minimalism of Matisse's modern art to the transition to Bonduau's personal and postmodernist subjective truth to Ferri's hyperrealism and neoclassicism.
+Religion is dynamic and evolving, adapting to the prevailing spirit of the times.
+It can both shape and be shaped by artistic styles.
+This is evident in the progression from the minimalism of Matisse's modern art to Bonduau's transition towards personal and postmodernist interpretations of truth and further to Ferri's hyperrealism and neoclassicism.

 bottom of page